-In a letter dated March 20, 2015, the EPA identified 12 electric power plants in Texas with emissions meeting the court-ordered consent decree criteria for designation by July 2016: Big Brown, Coleto Creek, Harrington, Limestone, Monticello, Twin Oaks, San Miguel, Sandow, Sandy Creek, W.A.
-Parish, Martin Lake, and Tolk.
+In a letter dated March 20, 2015, the EPA identified 12 electric power plants in Texas with emissions meeting the court-ordered consent decree criteria for designation by July 2016.
 No monitors with violations of the 2010 primary SO2 NAAQS were identified in Texas.
 The EPA’s letter provided Texas with an opportunity to revise previously recommended designations, and to submit supporting data and any additional information for EPA consideration, by September 18, 2015. (see the Latest Air Quality Planning Activities section for Texas' revised recommendation).